The egg is arguably both one of the most nutritious sources of food around - and one of the most misunderstood.

 This one's a "yes and no" answer.

-Some people believe that all hens with white earlobes lay white eggs and those with red ears lay brown.
+Some people believe that all laying hens with white earlobes produce white eggs and those with red ears lay brown.
 And that's true - in some pure bred species.

 But it's not true in others, and it's definitely not so in hybrids.
 There are just too many exceptions for this to be taken as a given fact.